-10.13 Stafford Borough has an identified deficit in the provision of social and affordable housing, particularly in rural areas.
+10.12 Stafford Borough has an identified deficit in the provision of social and affordable housing, particularly in rural areas.
 The affordable housing need was analysed by the 2007 Strategic Housing Market Assessment.
-It estimated that to meet the affordable housing need,293 dwellings would be required annually.
-In 2009/10 completion levels for affordable housing dropped to 46 dwellings, due to the large decrease in house building across the Borough.
-Of the 46 completed dwellings 100% were social rented.
+It estimated that to meet the affordable housing need, 293 dwellings would be required annually.
+In 2010/11 completion levels for affordable housing has increased to 65 dwellings.
+Of the 65 completed dwellings 82% are social rented and 18% are shared ownership.